Codium-ai/codiumate-docs/docs/tests/supported-languages.md

 This functionality enables developers working in these languages to not only generate tests but also execute them within the Codiumate environment, providing immediate feedback on their efficacy and coverage.

----
+!!! info
     This feature is available for VSCode users only.

+## Extend Test Suite

+In JetBrains, you can extend your test suite in all languages.

+For VSCode, the extend test suite feature is supported for:

+- **Python**
+- **JavaScript**
+- **TypeScript**